VP Eng | ILM Executive Coach | Neurodivergent | Chief Racoon Officer

 What might sound like a compliment can land in a painful way if you're not careful.

-November 21, 2024 | management
+November 21, 2024 | new-manager, management

 -